 Status: Development plans that require a NOI for Construction Activities under NPDES permit No. ILR10 are identified by the Village Engineer as part of the site plan review process.
 The erosion and sediment control plans are reviewed by the Building Department and/or Hancock Engineering during the site plan review process.
 For Federally funded projects or projects involving IDOT, a Stormwater Pollution Prevention Plan is also required for developments of this size and the Contractor is also required to sign the Contractor's Certification Statement (IDOT BDE 2342), of which he will then assume the responsibility and release the Village from liability.
-During this reporting period, one development plan was reviewed, which is 22 acres in size.
+During this reporting period one 22 acre development was reviewed and monitored, as well as one 1.3 acre residential development on Grand Avenue.
 Due to the highly urbanized environment of the Village, typically the developments are less than 1 acre or even 0.5 acres.